Stovetop-made within minutes!

 I’m not into jarring or canning.
 Too much equipment required and I don’t have a lot of space.
 Plus botulism.
 This is quicker!
 Makes a crisp, fresh, addictive sandwich or snacking pickle.
 The taste is somewhere between a half-sour and a high-quality dill.
 I’m not buying jarred pickles anymore because these are better and cheaper.
 I always have several gallons of distilled white vinegar hanging around because I use it for laundry and pretty much every cleaning scenario you can think of.
 These required little effort.

-I was so pleased with myself that I texted my husband: “I MADE PICKELSSSZ!”
+I was so pleased with myself that I texted: “I MADE PICKELSSSZ!”

 - 4-6 small, fat pickling cucumbers